b8ff/Invisible-Discord-Link/README.md

-# Invisible-Discord-Link
+# Invisible Discord Link
-Invisible discord link exploit
+Copy and paste the text inside "exploit.txt" to send invisible links.